snaplet/docs-old/docs/03-getting-started/03-data-operations.md

 ```
 ## Reduce (Subset)

-Read more about reducing your data in your database [here](/references/data-operations/reduce).
+When creating a representative snapshot of your database to code against, you will typically need to capture only a small portion of the data in that database.
+Snaplet lets you capture a subset of your data when creating a snapshot, which reduces your snapshot's size and by extension, the time spent uploading and downloading snapshots.
+This is especially useful if you're connecting directly to a production or staging database that is many GBs in size.
+For the purpose of this getting started guide, we won't be subsetting your snapshot, but you can read more about subsetting your database snapshots [here](/references/data-operations/reduce).

 ## Debug transformations with "live preview"

-Using JavaScript functions to tranform your data gives you an incredible amount of flexability, but that flexability comes at the cost of introducing bugs.
-Snaplet provides a _live preview environment_ via the `snaplet proxy` command to debug transformations, when you boot up the proxy it connects to your database, reads the `transform.ts` file and waits for a client connection.
-Then, you connect to the proxy with your favorite SQL querying tool, and validate your transformations in real time.
+Using JavaScript functions to tranform your data gives you an incredible amount of flexibility, but that flexibility may come at the cost of introducing unintentional bugs.
+Snaplet provides a _live preview environment_ via the `snaplet proxy` command to debug transformations.
+When you boot up the Snaplet proxy it connects to your database, reads the `transform.ts` file and waits for a client connection.
+Then, you can connect to the proxy with your SQL tool, and validate your transformations in real time.
+This allows you to test and change your JavaScript transformations in real-time without any changes to the original database.

 ## Other data operations...

-In this chapter we covered transforming and excluding data, but Snaplet can also reduces (subsets) and generates data.
-Read more about those data operations in our [data operations reference](/references/data-operations/overview).
+In this chapter we covered transforming and excluding data, but Snaplet can also generate data.
+Read more about other data operations in our [data operations reference](/references/data-operations/overview).